AtomMaterialUI/material-theme-docs/docs/configuration/compact-settings.md

 {% include figure.html content="/screens/paddedMenus.png" caption="Regular Menus" %}

-As a result, a setting have been added to revert back to the default menus size.
+As a result, a setting have been added to revert to the default menus size.

 ----
 ### Notes